benjGam/Response-Normalizer/README.md

     Using this decorator means "The subject module isn't the same as handler".
     </details>
-- `IgnoreFormattingRules(string[])`: This decorator has to be applied on top of handler declaration, and has to be used if you want to do not apply specific (or all) rules.
+- `IgnoreFormattingRules(string[])`: This decorator has to be applied above handler declaration, and has to be used if you want to do not apply specific (or all) rules.
     <details>
     <summary>Code</summary>